promise/readme/README.md

 ✨ Pushed 1 commit to promise/promise
 ✨ Pushed 2 commits to countr/countr
 ✨ Pushed 1 commit to countr/countr
-✨ Pushed 17 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #163 in countr/countr
-📝 Created review (approved) on PR #29 in biaw/test-area
-📝 Created review (approved) on PR #22 in biaw/multidomain
-📝 Created review (approved) on PR #21 in biaw/imagehost
-📝 Created review (approved) on PR #23 in biaw/multidomain
 ```

 ## Repositories I maintain